gabriele6/InceptionTube/README.md

 from youtube_inception import YoutubeInception yt = YoutubeInception()
 ```
-Now you can run every method in the by calling it from the instantiated Object
+Now you can run every method in the YoutubeInception class by calling it from the instantiated Object
 ```
 result = yt.youtubeQuery("funny cats video")
 ```